 CWS Durham partners with local congregations and community groups to set up apartments for newly-arrived refugees.

 Welcome Teams are a hugely important part of welcoming new neighbors to the U.S. - also there is nothing quite so rewarding as creating someone's first home!

--Hosting a spaghetti dinner or BBQ fundraiser with your small group or congregation to benefit local refugees through CWS
+Hosting a benefit concert or BBQ fundraiser with your small group or congregation to benefit local refugees through CWS

 Faith traditions from around the world find experiences of migration and responsive hospitality throughout their sacred stories and practices.
 Some of us have experiences of migration and displacement in our own lives - for others, we learn solidarity and empathy for refugees through the holy stories and practices of our faith.